ashiqrahman10/CoreAI/README.md

    ```

 3. **Set Up Gemini API Key**
-   * Obtain your API key from Google
+   * Get your API key from Google
-   * Set the environment variable:
+   * Set it and forget it:
      ```bash
      export GEMINI_API_KEY='YOUR_ACTUAL_API_KEY'
      ```